How I ended up in Hat Nai Yang, Thalang District on Phuket, Thailand

 Some practical information for your next scuba dive vacation

 Nai Yang is located less than 3 km away from Phuket International Airport.
 For about 300 Baht you can get a taxi from the airport to your accommodation and for less than 100 Baht you can get the airport bus!
 Phuket Town is located 30 km away and is also reachable by bus for 100 Baht.
-The water temperature is around 29-30 degrees Celsius.
 Rooms can be found for a price between 800 – 1200 Baht.
-There are shops offering day tours to the islands around Phuket, you can book massages as everywhere in Thailand and there are some basic supermarkets too.
+There are plenty of options to book a day tour, including excursions to the islands around Phuket, like the famous James Bond Island or Phi Phi Islands.
+You can book massages like you can everywhere in Thailand and there are some basic supermarkets in Nai Yang Beach too.

 Tip for your travels to Hat Nai Yang in Thailand